 Control Panel

-I mean, they do not provide fully managed services like a regular web host.
-But you can start, stop, reboot, and reinstall servers as required.
+They do not provide fully managed services like a standard web host.
+However, you can start, stop, reboot, and reinstall servers as required.
+You can monitor your server’s resource usage in the server console and manage the IPs assigned to your server.

 You don’t need technical or server admin experience to use cloud hosting panels.
 You can use them quickly, and most features are within reach with just a few clicks.
-There’s only one problem: using the control panel isn’t free.

 Marketplace

-Downsides To Vultr Cloud Hosting?
+Downsides to Vultr Cloud Hosting?

 - Some customers complain about downtime.